DenverCoder1/readme-typing-svg/docs/faq.md

 # FAQs

-## 1. Help — how do I center the Image/Typing SVG?
+## How do I center the image on the page?

 We can do so by *using the HTML version*, and then wrapping it by the HTML attribute of `align="center"`.